Aiven-Open/klaw-docs/README.md

+# Klaw

-# Klaw documentation
+Welcome to the Klaw documentation repository 👋 🎉

-- Please be aware of our [Code of Conduct](CODE_OF_CONDUCT.md) ❤️

-## About

-This is the Klaw documentation repository.
-Welcome 👋 🎉 You can find source code and all content for our ([klaw-project.io](https://www.klaw-project.io/) site here.
+You can find source code and all content for our ([klaw-project.io](https://www.klaw-project.io/) site here.

 We're using [Docusaurus](https://docusaurus.io/docs) to build our documentation, an optimized site generator in React.